artivis/manif/README.md

 - SE(3) : size 7
 - SE_2(3): size 10

-For more information, please refer to the [Ceres wiki page](https://github.com/artivis/manif/wiki/Using-manif-with-Ceres).
+For more information, please refer to the [Ceres documentation page](doc/On-the-use-with-Ceres).

 ## Documentation

 The API documentation can be found online at [codedocs.xyz/artivis/manif][manif-doc].

-Some more general documentation and tips on the use of the library is available on the [wiki-page](https://github.com/artivis/manif/wiki).
+Some more general information and tips on the use of the library is available on the documentation `Related Pages`.

 To generate the documentation on your machine, type in the terminal